 Already one of the poorer countries in Latin America during the 20th century, during the late 1990s Ecuador began to experience severe capital flight that resulted in an acute political-economic crisis.
 Aggravated by several factors such as a military confrontation with Peru, hydroelectric energy production declines due to lower water levels, and agricultural productivity issues caused by the weather phenomenon known as El Niño, Ecuador became unstable enough to pass through four presidencies in only eight years.

 By the end of 1999 Ecuador’s own currency, the Ecuadorian Sucre, had lost so much value it precipitated widespread informal use of U.S. dollars within the financial system.
-To prevent further hyperinflation, the government formally adopted the U.S. dollar in early January 2000, which stabilized the economy but also resulted in great losses of wealth for many entities, including SAETA.
+To prevent further hyperinflation, the government formally adopted the U.S. dollar beginning in early January 2000, which stabilized the economy but also resulted in great losses of wealth for many entities, including SAETA.

 2002: Reorganization and Restart

-In early 2002, a group of private businessmen in multiple industries met with the Ecuador government to buy out the SAETA brand and its operating rights.
+In early 2002, a group of private businessmen from multiple industries met in Quito with ministers of the Ecuador government to buy out the SAETA brand and its operating rights.
+The new company then recruited Guayaquil-born airline executive Antonio Avilés (b 1952) to serve as the new company’s Chief Executive Officer (CEO).

-Mr Avilés, who had been Chief Operating Officer (COO) for the successful Panamanian airline Panavia for a decade, moved SAETA’s head offices and main operating base to Guayaquil-GYE.
-He reorganized Quito-UIO to be the airline’s 2nd base, and then leased a set of slightly-used Airbus A320-200s from a Canadian carrier to jumpstart its operations at both airfields.
-He presided over the creation of a new livery for the carrier, and personally created the company’s colorful new logo, which features a stylized letter E (for Ecuador) overlaying a stylized letter S (for SAETA).
+He then leased a set of slightly-used Airbus A320-200s from a Canadian carrier to jumpstart the company’s operations from both airfields.
+Mr Avilés presided over the creation of a new livery for the carrier, and personally created the company’s colorful new logo, which featured a stylized letter E (for Ecuador) overlaying a stylized letter S (for SAETA).

 Bogota-BOG, Colombia